FATSORT

 −t

-The following options can be specified multiple times to select which directories shall be sorted:
+The following options can be specified multiple times to control which directories are sorted:

 −d DIR